NHS pension lifetime allowance

 Commuting pension to within the maximum tax-free lump sum allowable, which is 25% of the standard lifetime allowance or your HMRC protected amount, will reduce the capital value of benefits.
 This could help reduce your lifetime allowance charge, even if you were unable to reduce the capital value of your benefits to within the threshold.

-The maximum tax-free lump sum (Pension Commencement Lump Sum) is being retained at its current level of £268,275 (greater for those with valid protections) meaning that whilst LTA charges are removed from 6 April 2023 onwards the maximum tax free lump sum continues to be limited to this amount with any excess subject to tax at marginal income tax rates.
+The maximum tax-free lump sum (Pension Commencement Lump Sum) is being retained as a limit at its current level of £268,275 (greater for those with valid protections) meaning that whilst LTA charges are removed from 6 April 2023 onwards the maximum tax free lump sum continues to be limited to this amount with any excess subject to tax at marginal income tax rates.

 Read our calculating your pension lump sum guidance.